QI U.S. TIN collection & formatting — 1042-S readiness, validation rules & reject patterns

 5) Corrections workflow (clean, auditable, and fast)

-- Detect: schema reject reports, downstream tie-out breaks, client updates, periodic review findings.
+- Detect: schema reject reports, downstream tie-out breaks, client updates and periodic review findings.

-- Fix at source: correct the canonical party record; re-generate reporting records from source-of-truth.
+- Fix at source: correct the canonical party record; re-generate reporting records from the source of truth.

 - Resubmit: create corrected 1042-S records and refile as required; retain receipts and error reports.

-Evidence to keep: correction log (before/after), submission receipts, reject reports, approvals,
+Evidence to keep: correction log, before/after record, submission receipts, reject reports, approvals,

 and updated tie-outs to Form 1042 and your GL.